 Adding New Users

-Users will not be able to log in via SSO until they have been invited to join your organisation in Geneious Biologics.
-This allows organisation admins to delegate licenses.
+Users will not be able to log in via SSO until they have been invited to join your organization in Geneious Biologics.
+This allows organization admins to delegate licenses.
 For more information, see our User Management article.

 We do not currently support automatic provisioning of Geneious Biologics users (via your SSO provider).

 This section describes in more technical detail how Single Sign-On works in Geneious Biologics and what the security implications are for you and your organization.

 Geneious Biologics leverages the OpenID Connect (OIDC) protocol to enable users to authenticate using selected 3rd party providers that implement this protocol.
 In doing so, we request your permission for the following OAuth 2.0 scopes: